Pylons/pyramid/docs/narr/startup.rst

    that particular composite to understand how to make it refer to your :app:`Pyramid` application.

 #.
+The PasteDeploy framework finds all :mod:`logging` related configuration
+   in the ``.ini`` file and uses it to configure the Python standard library logging system for this application.

+#.
 The application's *constructor* (named by the entry point reference or
    dotted Python name on the ``use=`` line of the section representing your :app:`Pyramid` application) is passed the key/value parameters mentioned